 COPE uses a Harm Reduction framework in everything we do.
 We are all about meeting people where they're at in their substance use, addiction, or recovery journey, and we strive to support people in whatever ways we can to help them establish better quality of life.
 Whether someone is seeking recovery or not, our goal is always to advocate for the health, safety, equity, and autonomy of people who use substances.

-COPE came together to bring Kalamazoo Harm Reduction to the community as a way to distribute safer-use supplies like clean needles to those in need.
-This is a way to keep IV drug users as safe and healthy as possible while reducing their risk of exposure to blood-born pathogens like hepatitis A, B, and C, as well as HIV.
+In 2020, members of COPE came together to bring Kalamazoo Harm Reduction to the community as a way to distribute safer-use supplies like clean needles to those in need.
+This is a way to keep substance users and especially IV drug users as safe and healthy as possible while reducing their risk of exposure to blood-born pathogens like hepatitis A, B, and C, as well as HIV.
 To learn more about this program and see the efficacy of safer-use supply click here.

 To become a participant in the program and receive free harm reduction supplies call or text 269-224-0566 or click here.